britram/taps-transports/draft-ietf-taps-transports-04.md

 - Limiting the time a user message is dealt with by the sender.
 - Limiting the number of retransmissions for each fragment of a user message.
+  If the number of retransmissions is limited to 0, one gets a service similar to UDP.
 - Abandoning messages of lower priority in case of a send buffer shortage.

 SCTP supports multi-homing.
 Each SCTP end-point uses a list of IP-addresses and a single port number.
 These addresses can be any mixture of IPv4 and IPv6 addresses.
-These addresses are negotiated during the handshake and the address re-configuration extension specified in {{RFC5061}} can be used to change these addresses during the livetime of an SCTP association.
+These addresses are negotiated during the handshake and the address re-configuration extension specified in {{RFC5061}} in combination with
+{{RFC4895}} can be used to change these addresses in an authenticated way during the livetime of an SCTP association.
 This allows for transport layer mobility.
 Multiple addresses are used for improved resilience.
 If a remote address becomes unreachable, the traffic is switched over to a